Motlow State Community College

 MyMotlow allows the student to apply for Admission, register for courses, check grade and schedules, pay bills, and various other administrative functions.
 The Pin you create in MyMotlow while applying to the College is your pin number that will be use for the following logins: MyMotlow, student email and MSCC Online/D2L.
 Please remember the numeric pin you create.

 MSCC Online (also called D2L) is used once you have registered for a course and need to begin your class work.
-It is used by both Motlow Online Courses and RODP courses.
+It is used by both MSCC Online Courses and TN eCampus courses.
 See differences below.
+Email: [email protected] if you need any assistance with D2L.

-What's the difference between MSCC Online (D2L) and RODP?
+What's the difference between MSCC Online (D2L) and TN eCampus?

-RODP (Regents Online Degree Program) are classes offered online from the Tennessee Board of Regents through Motlow College.
+TN eCampus (formerly known as Regents Online Degree Program) are classes offered online from the Tennessee Board of Regents through Motlow College.
 They cost more than normal Motlow courses and are identified by having a section number of R50 or greater.
 Motlow also offers online courses.
-Both of these use MSCC Online/D2L as the means to access your online course.
-Although RODP and Motlow Online Courses both use MSCC Online/D2L they use different Usernames and PIN's for access.
+Both of these use D2L as the means to access your online course, they use different usernames and PIN's for access.

 I'm confused about PIN's and Passwords, What's the difference?